dfe-analytical-services/dfe-published-data-qa/README.md

 ## Introduction

-A shiny app to provider a user friendly way to QA data files using centralised code.
+A shiny app to provide a user friendly way to QA data files using centralised code.
 This is deployed via the DfE visual studio and rsconnect subscriptions.
 There are three environments only accessible to DfE AD:

 - Production - https://rsconnect/rsc/dfe-published-data-qa
 - Pre-production - https://rsconnect-pp/rsc/dfe-published-data-qa